 Activity 19: Local FSS Program SS# 5: Households Assisted by Services that Increase Self Sufficiency Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households receiving services aimed to increase self sufficiency (increase).
 Households receiving self sufficiency services prior to implementation of the activity (number).
 Expected number of households receiving self sufficiency services after implementation of the activity (number).
 Actual number of households receiving self sufficiency services after implementation of the activity (number).
 Whether the outcome meets or exceeds the benchmark.
 Number of households receiving services aimed to increase self-sufficiency The number of households receiving self-sufficiency services via HACSB's Local FSS program prior to implementation of the activity is 0.
 The number of households receiving self-sufficiency services through HACSB's Local FSS program after implementation of the activity is expected to be 125 by 2017.
-The actual number of households receiving self-sufficiency services through HACSB's Local FSS program in FY 2019 is 22 (100%).
-No, the benchmark has not yet been achieved.
-Although HACSB continues to recruit new FSS families, fewer families than previously anticipated have selected the Local FSS program.
+The actual number of households receiving self-sufficiency services through HACSB's Local FSS program is unknown.
+The outcome is unknown.
+Due to significant staffing challenges, HACSB was unable to document the number of Local FSS families receiving self-sufficiency services.

 Activity 19: Local FSS Program SS# 6: Reducing Per Unit Subsidy Costs for Participating Households Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Average amount of Section 8 and/or 9 subsidy per household affected by this policy in dollars (decrease).
 Average subsidy per household affected by this policy prior to implementation of the activity (in dollars).
 Expected average subsidy per household affected by this policy after implementation of the activity (in dollars).
 Actual average subsidy per household affected by this policy after implementation of the activity (in dollars).
 Whether the outcome meets or exceeds the benchmark.
 Average amount of HAP per household for households participating in HACSB's Local FSS program The average HAP per HCV household participating in HACSB's Local FSS program prior to implementation of the local FSS program is \$0.
 Expected average HAP per household participating in HACSB's Local FSS program after implementation of the activity is \$579.
-The actual average HAP per household for households participating in HACSB's Local FSS program in FY 2019 is \$855.
+The actual average HAP per household for households participating in HACSB's Local FSS program is \$968.
 No, the outcome does not meet the benchmark for this metric.
+The rising HAP cost appears to be the result of increased market rents, as tenant rent portions are also increasing.

 Activity 19: Local FSS Program SS# 7: Increase in Tenant Rent Share Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 PHA rental revenue in dollars (increase).
 PHA rental revenue prior to implementation of the activity (in dollars).
 Expected PHA rental revenue after implementation of the activity (in dollars).
 Actual PHA rental revenue after implementation of the activity (in dollars).
 Whether the outcome meets or exceeds the benchmark.
 Average tenant rent share in dollars for households participating in HACSB's Local FSS program.
 Average tenant rent share for households served by HACSB's Local FSS program prior to implementation of the activity was \$0.
 Expected tenant rent share per household for households participating in HACSB's Local FSS program after implementation is \$443.
-The actual average tenant rent share in dollars for households participating in HACSB's Local FSS program in FY 2019 is \$465.
+The actual average tenant rent share in dollars for households participating in HACSB's Local FSS program is \$607.
 Yes, the outcome meets and exceeds the benchmark for this metric.